ceejbot/mcm-meta-helper/README.md

 Commands:
   check     Cross-check required translation strings versus the ones found
-            in translation files
+            in translation files.
-  update    Update the specified translation files with missing translation
+  update    Update all mod translation files with missing translation strings
+            and placeholders.
-            strings and placeholders.
-NOT YET IMPLEMENTED validate  Validate the mcm config json file against the MCM helper schema help      Print this message or the help of the given subcommand(s)
+  validate  Validate the mcm config json file against the MCM helper schema help      Print this message or the help of the given subcommand(s)